The effects of a lightning strike on the human body are often debilitating, if not fatal. Here's why.

 Instead, a “flashover” occurs, meaning that the lightning zips over the body, traveling via ultra-conductive sweat (and often rainwater), which provides an external voltage pathway around the body.
 When people do die from a lightning strike, it is usually due to an electrical discharge-induced heart attack.

-The Effects Of A Lightning Strike On The Body
+The Effects Of A Lightning Strike On The Human Body

 A body hit by lightning will show various signs of trauma.
 Like a gunshot, a lightning strike causes both an exit and entrance wound, marking where the current both entered and left the victim.
 Lichtenberg scarring, which outlines ruptured blood vessels, frequently covers the body in odd, almost beautiful, spiderweb patterns (as seen in the images below).